-Mandy is a 2018 American action horror feature film directed by Panos Cosmatos from a screenlay co-written with Aaron Stewart-Ahn.
+Mandy is a 2018 American action horror film directed by Panos Cosmatos from a screenplay co-written with Aaron Stewart-Ahn.
 The movie stars Nicolas Cage and Andrea Riseborough.

 It is one of the last films scored by the late Icelandic composer Jóhann Jóhannsson.

 “As a horror-thriller, Mandy works.
 This is most likely because Cosmatos is in complete control of his vision.
 Unfortunately, that’s probably the same reason the film faulters a bit.
 This is evident in Mandy’s pacing.
 There are dull, bloated moments throughout that tarnish an otherwise awesome film.”
-Kenneth Seward Jr., IGN
+IGN

 “Horrible and ludicrous, this is an all-time-great Nicolas Cage wig-out.”
-Robbie Collin, The Telegraph
+The Telegraph